EOSIO/eos/docs/01_nodeos/07_concepts/15_private_chain_access/index.md

 * [`in_active_security_group()`](https://developers.eos.io/manuals/eosio.cdt/latest/namespaceeosio_1_1internal__use__do__not__use#function-in_active_security_group)
 * [`get_active_security_group()`](https://developers.eos.io/manuals/eosio.cdt/latest/namespaceeosio_1_1internal__use__do__not__use#function-get_active_security_group)

 Note that adding or removing participants within the *security group* requires a privileged account.
 Also, note that these two actions are "proposed" for approval via EOSIO consensus.
-Finally, checking for existence of participants in the *security group* is all or nothing: if there is at least one specified participant that is not in the *security group*, the check returns false.
+Finally, checking for existence of participants in the *security group* is all or nothing: if there is at least one specified participant that is not in the *security group*, the check returns `false`.

 For more information visit the [C++ security_group API](https://developers.eos.io/manuals/eosio.cdt/latest/security__group_8hpp) reference.